-A mix between a Shih-Tzu and a dachshund is normally called a “schweenie.”
+A mix between a Shih-Tzu and a Dachshund is normally called a “schweenie.”
 These dogs don’t have any other known nicknames, and they’re not purebred dogs.
-Instead, they’re known as “designer dogs,” which are a mix between two popular purebreds.
+Instead, they’re known as “designer dogs,” which are a mix of two popular purebreds.

 Comparison: Dachshund vs. Shih-Tzu vs. Schweenie

 In order to predict what a Shih-Tzu dachshund mix will look and act like, we need to first understand dachshunds and Shih-Tzus.
 Here’s a quick comparison between the purebreds and their mix.

 |Appearance||Long body with short legs.
 Either short, long, or wire-haired coats of a variety of colors.||Long, silky hair with white, brown, gray, or white patterns.||Medium to long soft coat with any pattern of black, brown, white, gold, or gray.|

 |Weight||11 to 32 pounds||9 to 16 pounds||9 to 20 pounds|

 |Height||5 to 9 inches||9 to 10.5 inches||11 to 15 inches|